fo-am/penelopean-robotics/README.md

 The robot servos are controlled via a "movement pattern sequencer" which interprets symbols representing angles of rotation.
-This is designed to allow different kinds of movement to be experimented with as well as syncronisation with music, across the swarm.
+This is designed to allow different kinds of movement to be experimented with as well as synchronisation with music, across the swarm.

 By default a pattern consists of a 12 byte array, where each servo is controlled by 4 symbols that are looped.